For working people who want to adopt, the need to take time off without pay may put adoption beyond your financial means.

 Sample Letter to the CEO of my company to gain adoption benefits:

 IDEA: Give adoptive parents paid leave time to spend with their new child at the time of the adoption.
 As an employee of our company for over seven years, I have appreciated the generous benefits offered by the company.
 An area of vital importance to me at this time is adoption benefits, as I am in the process of adopting a child.
-Adoption can be twice as expensive as birth, costing from $20,000 to $50,000.
-These figures do not take into account the income a parent may forego during an unpaid leave.
+Adoption can be twice as expensive as birth, costing from $20,000 to more than $50,000.
+These figures do not take into account the income a parent may forgo during an unpaid leave.
 The company’s current adoption benefit offers reimbursement of expenses up to $5,000, however, the company provides no paid leave.

 Mothers who choose to build their families through birth receive generous maternity benefits, including time off during which they continue to receive their salaries.
 They commonly receive eight or more weeks of paid leave.
 An adoptive mother who is employed by our company is not able to access the same financial support when she, too, is experiencing the cost and stress of creating a family.